rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-05-07-meet-the-first-seven-teams-rgsoc-2014.md

 [Kacper Bielecki](https://github.com/kazjote).
 [Bodo Tasche](https://github.com/bitboxer) will be their mentor.

-**Cathy Nangini and Qian Zhou** from Helsinki, Finland will work a port of [Liquid Feedback](http://liquidfeedback.org/) to Rails/Ember.
+**Cathy Nangini and Qian Zhou** from Helsinki, Finland will work on a port of [Liquid Feedback](http://liquidfeedback.org/) to Rails/Ember.
 Check out the proposal [here](https://github.com/rails-girls-summer-of-code/projects/issues/13).
 They will be supported by their coaches